yashfafola/pdfmerger/README.md

 # PDF Merger
 A simple app with GUI to merge multiple pdf files, written in python.
+Tested on Python 3.10.5.

 ## Steps to use
 1. Clone this repository or download this code.